ChaudharySamirZafar/Authorisation-Authentication/Authorisation-Authentication-React/README.md

 #### Example:

 ##### Breakdown of the application
-- User registers and created a account
+- User registers and creats a account
 - User logs in and receives a access token
-- User is granted access to certain pages only if they have a valid access token
+- User is granted access to specific endpoints depending on their role
-- This Application uses an API Template that I have created in Spring boot, you can access that here : https://github.com/ChaudharySamirZafar/Authentication-AuthorisationAPI

 ## Project Status
 This project is not in active developtment.